OpenMS/OpenMS-docs/docs/introduction/extended-background.md

 Proteomics and metabolomics focus on complex interactions within biological systems; the former is centered on proteins while the latter is based on metabolites.
 To understand these interactions, we need to accurately identify the different biological components involved.

-Currently, {term}`liquid chromatography`(LC) and {term}`mass spectrometry`(MS) are the analytical techniques used to isolate and identify biological components in both proteomics and metabolomics.
+{term}`Liquid chromatography`(LC) and {term}`mass spectrometry`(MS) are the analytical techniques used to isolate and identify biological components in proteomics and metabolomics.
 LC-MS data can be difficult to analyze manually given its amount and complexity.
 Therefore, we need specialized software that can analyze high-throughput LC-MS data quickly and accurately.

 ## Why use OpenMS